dhruvateamaps/kata/architectural_characteristics.md

 Resilience:

 Interoperability: Ability to work with other systems as required

+Deployability:

+Testability: